 Equal Opportunity Coursework

-Educational foundation seniors will choose a minimum of two equal opportunity courses during the senior year.
+- EdF students will choose a minimum of two equal opportunity courses during senior year.

 - Study abroad experience may count toward one equal opportunity course.